 You might lack the direct experience employers find desirable, but your skills may be transferable from another career.
 Show employers how these skills would enable you to be a top performer if you were hired.
 Here’s how one career changer presented such skills in her cover letter:

-- In me, you will find a highly motivated career changer seeking to leverage 15 years of top-ranked sales performance into human resources.
-I bring to the table a skill set that is transferable and relevant to your needs, including a high degree of organization, well-honed presentation abilities, superb communication skills and familiarity with a range of IT systems.
+- I am seeking to leverage 15 years of top-ranked sales performance to transition to an HR role.
+I bring to the table a relevant skill set, including a high degree of organization, well-honed presentation abilities and familiarity with a range of IT systems.